stereoIII6/fraxio_framework/WhitePaper.md

 ## Projects

+Artist workshops for Mainnet Mint Event Token Auction.
+These workshops are part of our launch campaign.
+The goal is to teach chosen artists how to use and create digital asset classes on the Fractio Framework.
+The artworks these artist have created will then be auctioned on the Mainnet Minting Event.

-Artist Workshops for Mainnet Mint Event Token Auction 5 Workshops LA NY Berlin Atlanta Philly
+Video Workshops are another tool to onboard artist to the Mainnet Mint Event Token Auction and are the digital approach to our Workshops.

-Video Workshops

 # Technologies